- What is the server response time?

 4. Information IN-OUT:

 It will track the size of every batch of requests sent to the server and the count of responses the server creates.
-You will require a WordPress developer to measure this ratio for your website.
+You will be required to hire WordPress developer to measure this ratio for your website.
 Sometimes it is vital to increase the threshold of the server requests and outputs during heavy traffic to avoid delays in response time.

 5. Peak Response: